gaehlerm/SoftwareEngineering/README.md

 Now the code is much longer, but it is also much better.
 It is much easier to read and understand.
 As we learned, the only quality measures of code.
 All the elements inside the list are equal.
 All of them are `ShoppingItems`.
 If you can do something, you should iterate over all elements and treat them equally.
 The data structure is now also pretty save.
 Correlated data is all stored together.
 It is almost impossible to confuse the weight of the apple and the banana.
 And it's also pretty hard now to make an error when creating the list.

 We can summarize: Lists are very common.
 They should always contain objects of equal meaning.
-If you want to create a list with groups of objects, you should create a class for these groups and make a list of instances of these classes.
+If you want to create a list with groups of objects, you should create a data class for these groups and make a list of instances of these classes.
 If you only need to access a single object from a list, it is likely that your code is bad.
 Always iterate over the entire list and treat all elements equally.

 ## Enums